qtekfun/GoDownloader/README.md

 # GoDownloader
-This is a pet project
+This is a pet project in go, with automatic tests and CI in github actions.